profsmith89/ctps/_sources/chap05.md

 Just as we had to tell `open` some configuration parameters (e.g., are we opening a file for reading or writing?), we have to pass `socket.socket` some configuration parameters so that it creates for us a particular `socket` object.
 We won't dive into the many different types of sockets that are possible.
 It is sufficient for us to know that the parameters in our partial script will create a socket that uses TCP/IPv4, which is a common protocol used for transporting messages around the Internet.
 Using different parameters to create another kind of socket object is like choosing to use a different messaging app (e.g., Slack versus Message) in our smartphone analogy.

+## Specifying the other party

-**Specifying the other party.** So far, we've selected the channel that we will use to communicate, and the next step is to specify to whom we want to communicate.
+So far, we've selected the channel that we will use to communicate, and the next step is to specify to whom we want to communicate.
 A client script does this with a call to `socket.connect`, in which we specify a tuple consisting of a *hostname* (or the IP address corresponding to that hostname) and a *port* on that host.

 ```{margin} Software ports
 Although the imagery in the text talks about a friend with multiple cell phones, the ports we're talking about are not the hardware ports that you can find, for example, on the side of your laptop.
 Software ports are a way to separate the stream of messages coming in on your laptop's network connection into several different logical streams.
 It's like what you probably do when you separate your real mail from your junk mail.